Merkley is the junior senator from Oregon and is a Democrat. He has served since Jan 6, 2009. Merkley is next up for reelection in 2020.

 - Member, Subcommittee on Energy and Water Development

 - Member, Subcommittee on State, Foreign Operations, and Related Programs

-- Ranking Member, Subcommittee on Financial Institutions and Consumer Protection
+- Member, Subcommittee on Africa and Global Health Policy

 - Senate Committee on the Budget

 - Senate Committee on Environment and Public Works